Alex-Unnippillil/share-house-portal/ENVIRONMENT_SETUP.md

-# Share House Portal - Environment Setup Guide
+# Roomsily - Environment Setup Guide

 Based on your terminal errors, you're missing several API keys and configurations.
 Here's what you need to set up: